-SKATEBOARDS AND ROLLER BLADES may not be used inside the school.
+SKATEBOARDS AND SCOOTERS may not be used inside the school.
 If the "wheels touch the floor", they will be confiscated.

-BUS STUDENTS - the bus driver is in complete charge of the bus.
+BUS STUDENTS - The bus driver is in complete charge of the bus.
 Students must abide by School Board regulations in order to retain their bus riding privileges.
 Information regarding bus routes and times is available by phoning the district bus office at 604-792-1255.

-SCHOOL PHOTOS - On the first day of school, student photos are taken free of charge.
+SCHOOL PHOTOS - Will occur on September 14th.
+Student photos are taken free of charge.
 All students are required to have their photo taken.
 Prints are used for office files, the yearbook, student I.D. cards and bus passes.
 Packages may be purchased separately by students and their parents.
 Please note that this is official school identification and students must be dressed appropriately (i.e. no hat, sun glasses, etc.).

 I.D.
-CARDS - upon payment of the student fees, students are issued I.D. cards.
+CARDS - Upon payment of the student fees, students are issued I.D. cards.
 Cards are required for purchase of tickets for school sponsored activities and must be presented on request.
 ID cards are also scanned for textbook sign out.
-Students in grades 10 - 12 will need their ID cards for off campus privileges.
+Students in grades 9 - 12 will need their ID cards for off campus privileges.